ashen0240/InfiniteRunnerWeb05/README.md

 # InfiniteRunnerWeb05
 First published version

-Some small bugs like occasional floor bumpy-ness
-Does not work in fullscreen (UI off)
+UI for 13 inch MacBook not in fullscreen, UI does not scale

-The game is based on forces, so don't accelerate too much or you won't be able to change directions
+The game is based on forces, so don't accelerate too much or you won't be able to change directions quickly

 r to retart, space to continue, arrow keys to move